weaviate/weaviate-io/docs/weaviate/references/rest/classification.md

 # Start a classification

 Weaviate's classification features allows you to classify data objects by predicting cross-references based on the semantic meaning of the data objects.
 Weaviate Core (without any modules) provides one type of classification:
 - **[kNN classification](#knn-classification)**: Uses the k-nearest neighbors algorithm and requiring training data to predict cross-references.
 Weaviate finds similar objects and checks how they were labeled in the past.
-Especially when there isn’t a logical semantic relationship in the objects that need to be classified, the kNN algorithm is helpful.
+Especially when there isn't a logical semantic relationship in the objects that need to be classified, the kNN algorithm is helpful.

 The vectorizer module `text2vec-contextionary` provides a second type of classification.
 Information about this classification type can be found [here](../retriever-vectorizer-modules/text2vec-contextionary.html).
 - **[Contextual classification](../retriever-vectorizer-modules/text2vec-contextionary.html)**: Predicts cross-references based on the context, without training data.
 If you don't have any training data and want to classify how similar a source item is to a potential target item, contextual classification is the right pick.
 Especially when there is a strong semantic relation in your data (e.g., `The Landmark Eiffel Tower` and `The City Paris`).